|

 Did some work on the rewrites of stories I wrote last weekend.
 They both need a lot of

 work.
 That's progressing slowly, but the task is moving forward.
-And any forward
+And any forward movement is good.

 Apologies for my negative post.
 I simply needed to vent.
 It wasn't my intention to elicit

 any sort of response from anyone.
-I'll keep those posts in my offline journal where they
+I'll keep those posts in my offline journal where they belong.

 Steve, I took your advice and reprinted the novel.
 It's going back out today.